 - Aboriginal organizations eligible for provincial funding (e.g. Cree Nation Band Councils)

-Note: Para-public organizations (such as schools & school board, childcare services & health and social services) are not eligible.
+Notes: (1) Citizen initiatives that meet the objectives may be funded through an eligible organization.
+(2) Para-public organizations (such as schools & school board, childcare services & health and social services) are not eligible to this funding but could be partners involved in the implementation of these initiatives.